nathanMcL/Student.Originated.Software/Ai_SelfHosting/README.md

 Next time commit and push changes before running.<br>

-You'll need to download the training images and labels, and test images and labels, from Yann LeCun's website
+You'll need to download the training images, labels, test images and labels, from Yann LeCun's website.

 https://yann.lecun.com/exdb/mnist/ by using the following command: